Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

 How to Cook Filet Mignon

-On the Grill:
+On the Grill

-• Rest: Let your steaks rest at room temperature for 30 minutes before you cook them.
+1. Rest: Let your steaks rest at room temperature for 30 minutes before you cook them.
 This will help them stay as tender and juicy as possible.

-In the Oven:
+In the Oven

-• Rub and season: Rub the steaks with olive oil, and then mix together the salt and pepper in a small dish or cup.
-Rub the steaks all over with the salt and pepper.
+2. Rub and season: Rub the steaks with olive oil and season them with salt and pepper.

-• Rest Again: Once the steaks are done, take the skillet out of the oven, and place the steaks on a clean plate.
+5. Rest Again: Once the steaks are done, take the skillet out of the oven, and place the steaks on a clean plate.
 Let them rest for about 5 minutes before serving.

 Closeup photo of sliced filet mignon

 • Skillet Options: If you are pan-searing your steaks, it’s best to use a well-seasoned cast iron skillet for the best flavor.
-A heavy-bottomed stainless steel skillet is a good runner-up!
+A heavy-bottomed stainless steel skillet is a good runner-up.

 • Buying Filet Mignon: You can opt to purchase a beef tenderloin and slice your filets yourself or purchase pre-cut filets from your butcher.
 Whichever route you decide to go, make sure you choose quality beef.